 - Ambidextrous one-piece slide stop lever – on many of the ‘M’ guns, it’s also an extended ambi slide stop.
 That extended ambi slide stop lever is part # 33797, and is available for sale to certified armorers.
 It now appears that the extended ambi slide stop lever is on the Gen 5 G34.

 - Gen 5 GMB (Glock Marksman Barrel) barrel has a target match crown (FBI ‘M’ guns don’t).
-Barrels cannot be swapped with other generation guns – mainly due to the differences in locking blocks and newer, longer, RSA.
+G17 barrels cannot be swapped with other generation guns – mainly due to the differences in locking blocks and newer, longer, RSA.

 - Same style firing pin safety (angled instead of flat) as the Glock 43

-- Return to two-pin frame due to a redesign in the locking block that removes the need for the third pin as well as Glock’s plan to only have Gen 5 in 9mm.
+- Return to two-pin frame due to a redesign in the locking block area of the frame that removes the need for the third pin.

 - Slide lock spring similar to Glock 43 (coil vs leaf), and the slide lock is moved slightly rearward.